Skip to main content

 Set the cadence early so the client knows what they will receive, when, who owns it, and whether a decision is needed.

 Clients usually do better when you translate status into business meaning instead of repeating portal language.
 Do not promise timing.
-Use the exact status label shown in the USPTO record after verification, then add the current timeline window after verification with counsel.
+Before sending the update, verify the exact USPTO status label from the official record and confirm any timeline window with counsel.

 An Office Action is not just a legal event.
 It is a scope, timing, and budget decision.
 Do not forward a raw letter and ask the client to interpret it.
 Get counsel's written recommendation, then present the options in plain tradeoffs.